fvilante/baro/README.md

 CHECK_STR_EQ(get_name(), "testuser", "name should be populated");
 ```

+Note that an `assert(x)` macro is also provided.
+It is functionally equivalent
+to `BARO_REQUIRE(x)`.
+Assertions in libraries and other files without the
+`baro.h` header will still be detected as test failures via a `SIGABRT` handler.

 #### Subtests

 Subtests allow for test cases to be arranged in a tree: the outermost `TEST`